saltyorg/docs/docs/saltbox/inventory/index.md

 sonarr_docker_image_tag: "nightly"
 ```

-Which would override the default and result in Saltbox using `hotio/sonarr:nightly`.
+Which would override the default and result in Saltbox using `hotio/sonarr:nightly` docker image instead.

 # Additional Examples:
 ```
-### Open Specified Ports for a specified container ###
+### Open Specified Ports for the specified container ###
 ##### Plex Ports for local access#####
 plex_docker_ports:
   - "32400:32400/tcp"